-Table 4: Default Data Options
+Table 5: Default Data Options

 Option Name Description Database Specifies the database to be used for geocoding.
 Only databases that have been defined in the Management Console are available.
 Database preference Specifies which geocoding databases to use.
-One of the following: Prefer custom database Use both standard databases and custom databases, but give preference to candidates from custom databases.
+One of the following: Prefer custom database Use both standard databases and custom database but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 Prefer standard database Use both standard databases and custom databases, but give preference to candidates from standard databases.
 Use custom databases only Use only custom databases.
 Ignore standard databases.
 Use standard databases only Use only standard databases.
 Ignore custom databases.
 Use both custom and standard databases Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
 Default.
-The results from a custom database have a "U" at the end of the result code.
-Results from an address database have an "A" at the end of the match score.
-For example: S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
-For more information, see Result Codes for International Geocoding on page 50.
+The results from a custom database have a "U" at the end of from an address database have an "A" at the end of the ma S5HPNTSCZA is a match score that comes from an address S5HPNTSCZU comes from a custom database.
+For more i Codes for International Geocoding on page 53.
 Override the default database search list Specifies whether to use the database search list specified in the Management Console.
 If you choose to override the default database search list you may change the search order of the databases in the Database search list field.
 You may also remove databases from the search list.
-If you override the default database search list, changes to the database resources will not be reflected in the database search list, which may cause geocoding to fail.
-However, if you do not override the default database search order, any chang the database resources will be automatically reflected by the geocoder.
+If you override the default database search list, changes to the database resources will not be reflected in the database search list, which may cause geocoding to fail However, if you do not override the default database search order, any changes to the database resources will be automatically reflected by the geocoder.